-It can show up as a smile from a stranger, a hug from a friend, or someone making you a pot of chicken soup when you’re sick.
+It can show up as a smile from a stranger, a hug from a friend, a heartfelt compliment, or someone making you a pot of chicken soup when you’re sick.

-Then I came to realize that I have to also practice self-care in order to keep my own tank full.
+Then I came to realize that I have to also practice good self-care in order to keep my own tank full.
 But you know what?
 That’s not completely ‘receiving’ either.
-That’s just stopping for a minute, refuelling and heading back out into the give more, more, more fray.
+That’s just stopping for a minute, refueling and heading back out into the give, give, give fray.

 I needed someone to cook for me.
 I needed help showering.
 I needed help getting out of my chair.
 I needed help keeping track of my medications.
 I needed everything done for me, pretty much.

 My sister came to help me out for the first 5 days of my recovery and looked after my every need.
 Then a roster of friends brought me meals, spent time with me, and helped me get to my follow up appointments.

 To YOUR Abundance,

 Julie Ann Cairns

 P.S.
 If this post resonated with you… or you enjoyed my book The Abundance Code: How to Bust the 7 Money Myths for a Rich Life Now (available on Amazon)… or you watched my docuseries The Abundance Code (streaming on Gaia.com)… and you’d like to share with me about how any of those resources have helped you in your life…

 Please send me an email to email@example.com – I’d love to hear from you!

 Hearing your stories of abundant transformation really fill my heart with joy!